frisona75/frisona75/README.md

 🎯 Step-by-step documentation of CTF challenge using reconnaissance, exploitation, and privilege escalation.

 ### [Crocodile Capture The Flag From HackTheBox Walkthrough](https://github.com/frisona75/HackTheBox-Crocodile-CTF-Walkthrough)
-🐊 step-by-step documentation of the linux machine Crocodile.
+🐊 Step-by-step documentation of the linux machine Crocodile.
 This walkthrough will demonstrate anonymous FTP exploitation, directory fuzzing with Gobuster, and admin panel access using discovered credentials

 ### [Windows 11 Firewall Guide](https://github.com/frisona75/Windows11Firewall-Guide)
 🛡️ Comprehensive guide to Windows Defender Firewall configuration and security best practices.